Horocchi/OpeNGEKI/Hardware/README.md

 ### Art - 2D
-Contains Adobe Illustrator files `.ai` for the control and card panels In addition to working with the 3D models, these are all you need to make a fully handmade controller
+Contains Adobe Illustrator files `.ai` for the control and card panels

+In addition to working with the 3D models, these are all you need to make a fully handmade controller

-`Fonts` contains font files used in the Illustrator documents In order to make revisions easier, text is not converted to outlines, so install these first
+`Fonts` contains font files used in the Illustrator documents

+In order to make revisions easier, text is not converted to outlines, so install these first

 ### Models - 3D

+**Not yet added.**

-Contains Fusion 360 archives `.f3z` of each controller variant It's recommended to make a new folder for the project in Fusion, then simply import the file All sub-assembiles (components/parts) will be imported, and can be individually edited or exported as needed
+Contains Fusion 360 archives `.f3z` of each controller variant

+It's recommended to make a new folder for the project in Fusion, then simply import the file

-#### Exporting for print/cut
+All sub-assembiles (components/parts) will be imported, and can be individually edited or exported as needed

+**Planned:** subdirectories for each variant, with BOM and clear description of the design

-Only the wall/side buttons will have pre-exported `.stl` files in this repo (for now) For other components, you can export them yourself in whatever format your tools/workshop require
+**Note:** Only the wall/side buttons will have pre-exported `.stl` files (for now)

+For other components, you can modify/export them yourself in whatever format your tools/workshop require

 ## To-do

-Add
+- Add Real variant Fusion archive (after verifying exported content)
+- Create dust cover for lever (implement into Top Panel acrylic layer)
+- Create support bracket for back wood panel (Real variant)
+- Create Simple and Basic variants
+- Implement alternative 3D printable lever system
+- Remake headphone jack decal in vector/accurate

 ## Tools / Materials

-To-do
+Will be listed/added at a later date (probably in each variant's subdirectory)

+## Known issues

+- Card reader carriage incomplete (needs mounting hardware for desired reader hardware variants)
+- Bottom panel has no attachment hardware (magnets?) or feet
+- Side button hinge should not allow vertical movement (needs removable hinge lock, instead of open slot)
+- Lever needs 3D printed paired bushing system to prevent springy travel